andrewtlee24/twitch-sign-in-ios/README.md

 ```

 ## Delegate
-TwitchSignInDelegate defines two methods:
+TwitchSignInDelegate defines three methods:

 ```
 func twitchSignInDismiss()
 ```
-This is to allow for various presentation types and to remove the view accordingly.
+This is to allow for the view controller to be presented in various ways and to be removed accordingly.

 ```
 func twitchSignInSuccessful(accessToken : String, authData : TwitchAuthorizationData)